-Whether it’s a golden anniversary, a sweet sixteen, or a small wedding, Murphy’s Law is almost a given when you’re planning any type of event.
+Whether it’s a golden anniversary, a sweet sixteen, or a small or micro wedding, Murphy’s Law is almost a given when you’re planning any type of event.
 Anything that can go wrong, will go wrong.
-However, with a small wedding, there are fewer balls in the air, so the chances of things going wrong are significantly reduced.
+However, with a small or micro wedding, there are fewer balls in the air, so the chances of things going wrong are significantly reduced.

 Tips for planning a small wedding

 Large weddings may limit you in terms of venue options.
-However, when planning a small wedding or intimate affair, you’ll likely have plenty of room to experiment with venues and settings.
-Essentially your wedding can be held anywhere with a great backdrop; from a beautiful backyard to your local botanical gardens, the possibilities are endless.
+However, when planning a small wedding or intimate affair, you’ll likely have plenty of room to experiment with small wedding venues and settings.
+Essentially your wedding can be held anywhere with a great backdrop; from a beautiful backyard to your local botanical gardens, the possibilities for small wedding venues are endless.
 Additionally, you’ll have a bit more flexibility with start times and themes.